freenas/freenas-docs/userguide/system.rst

 If you make any changes, click the :guilabel:`Save` button.

-This tab also contains the following buttons:
+This tab also contains these buttons:

 **Backup:** used to backup the %brand% configuration and ZFS layout, and, optionally, the data, to a remote system over an encrypted